hanabi/hanabi.github.io/other-conventions/BGA.md

 ### Trash Chop Moves - Changed

 * On BGA, if you clue some cards which are known trash, this gives the player some safe discards.
-This is usually done if you don't want that player to discard chop.
-However, after they have discarded these cards, there are different opinions on what the chop of that player should now be.
+This is usually done if you don't want that player to discard their chop card.
+However, after they have discarded these cards, there are different opinions on what the player should discard next.
-* In my group, a known trash clue causes all cards behind the oldest clued card to be *Chop Moved*.
+* In my group, a known trash clue causes **all** cards behind the oldest clued card to be *Chop Moved*.

 ### The Order Chop Move - Added